Using the SSH Config File

 2. Options defined in the ~/.ssh/config.

-If you want to override a single option, you can specify it on the command line.
+To override a single option, specify it on the command line.
 For example, if you have the following definition:

 Host dev